Welcome to our review of “Are Massage Chairs Worth the Money?”

-No, I’m not going to recommend you buy some cheap massage chair made in China with 0 customer service.
+No, I’m not going to recommend you buy some cheap massage chair made in China with zero customer service.
 That’s ridiculous, you should get what you’re worth.

 You work hard every day, you deserve to be just as relaxed.

-You probably had a couple massage sessions and wondered if you could have it every day.
-Then you snapped out of it as your bank account refused to let you even indulge in such day dream.
+You probably had a couple of massage sessions and wondered if you could have it every day.
+Then you snapped out of it as your bank account refused to let you even indulge in a such daydream.

 Well, let us entertain you with some simple math (please don’t have bad flashbacks to college algebra).